peterhudec/attachment-cruncher/README.txt

 == Installation ==

 Copy the **attachment-cruncher** folder into the plugins directory and activate.
+PHP 5.3 or higher is required (the plugin uses anonymous functions).

 == Screenshots ==

 1. Plugin Settings

 == Changelog ==

+= 0.2 =
+* Removed default post meta "a" and "b".

 = 0.1 =
 * Initial version